unitaryfoundation/jeff/rfcs/text/0032-structured-benchmark-programs.md

 In contrast, some programs are provided with fixed sizes and parameters, either because they cannot easily be generalized or because they are intended as simpler test scenarios for basic compiler functionality.
 Examples of this include simple Quantum Teleportation programs, or predefined instances of Grover's search algorithm.

-The modular directory structure allows future adaptations and extensions of the benchmark suite, either by adding other structured programs or by also including entirely new categories of benchmarks.
+## Further Information

+Additionally, a `README.md` file is included in the `benchmarks/structured` directory.
+This file provides an overview of the available benchmarks, including descriptions of each program and the structured control flow features they utilize.
+It is used to track the progress of implementing the benchmarks and serves as a reference for users looking to understand the capabilities of different quantum compilers.

-While this feature may not directly impact the way many users interact with Jeff, it provides a valuable resource for evaluating and improving quantum compilers and test their compatibility with Jeff and advanced quantum programming features.
+While the desired results proposed in this RFC may not directly impact the way many users interact with Jeff, they provide a valuable resource for evaluating and improving quantum compilers and test their compatibility with Jeff and advanced quantum programming features.

 # Implementation-level explanation
 [implementation-level-explanation]: #implementation-level-explanation